China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 4. Create a “Monitoring Sources” table in Notion or Feishu Docs, logging update frequency and key topics for each channel.

-The goal of this step is to capture critical sources without getting overwhelmed.
+The goal of this step is to capture critical sources without drowning in noise.

-Now that you have reliable sources, the next step is to clarify what to monitor—and how to interpret it.
+Now that you have reliable sources, clarify what to monitor—and how to interpret it.

 Suggested technical metrics: